JehanRodrigo/Web-API-CRUD-with-.NET9-EntityFramework-SQLServer-Updated-/README.md

 ```

 ## UPDATE a Video Game with PUT
-* PUT method is used to update complete object
+* PUT method is used to update whole object
-*
+* PATCH method is used to update only some properties of a object

   ----------------------------------------------------------------
 Old Section: